 There is no financial obligation for the institution to the visiting librarian, other than providing the librarian with workspace to carry out projects.
 Individuals are not expected to fund projects in any way.

 The applicant must be working or preparing to work in a health science library in his or her own country.
 U.S. applicants must be an MLA member from an institution willing to sponsor the exchange.

-MLA, through the International Cooperation Section, will provide consultation to individuals once they are accepted.
+MLA, through the International Cooperation Caucus, will provide consultation to individuals once they are accepted.

 Reporting and Evaluation

 Upon completion of the International VIP, the individual will complete a brief survey to evaluate the experience.
 The survey is being developed.